 What is my User Agent?

 This page shows you what your web browser is sending in the "User-Agent" header for your HTTP requests.
+Want to know what headers your browser is sending?

 What does all of that mean?!